 A recent engagement with a health organisation had me thinking about the amount of data that’s generated by a single patient as they move through the continuum of a hospital’s system.
 According to AIHW, over 20,000 people a day present to the ED at public hospitals across Australia.
 And WA has one of the highest rates (~53 percent) of ED presentations resulting in a hospital admission.
 It’s hard to fathom just how much data is generated.
-But more importantly, what business intelligence opportunities are being derived from all that data?
+But more importantly, how’s that data being managed and what business intelligence opportunities are being derived from all that data?

 Disparate systems and lack of interoperability

 Like any large organisation, a hospital has many information systems.
 Even in the same building, different information systems might be used for different service delivery activities – such as ambulance, emergency, admissions, pharmacy, inventory and so on.
 But these systems don’t necessarily talk to each other.
 A perfect scenario for creating data silos.